vascokk/spark/docs/running-on-mesos.md

   <td><code>spark.mesos.driver.secret.envkey</code></td>
   <td><code>(none)</code></td>
   <td>
-    A comma-seperated list that, if set, the contents of the secret referenced by spark.mesos.driver.secret.name or spark.mesos.driver.value will be
+    A comma-separated list that, if set, the contents of the secret referenced by spark.mesos.driver.secret.name or spark.mesos.driver.value will be
     written to the provided environment variable in the driver's process.
   </td>